Global share markets rise, bonds fall on U.S. jobs data - Up News Info

 Article content

-U.S. government bond prices for the 10-year note fell to yield 1.4407 percent.
+Prices for U.S. government 10-year notes fell to yield 1.43%.
 Euro zone government bond yields fell, as investor fears over the rise in COVID-19 cases beat the strong U.S. economic data.
-Germany’s 10-year bond yield , the euro zone benchmark, dropped 3.5 basis points to -0.20%, its lowest level since mid-June.
+Germany’s 10-year bond yield, the euro zone benchmark, dropped to -0.24%, its lowest since mid-June.

-The dollar slipped from a three-month high on Friday, weighed down by some of the weaker details of what was an overall strong U.S. nonfarm payrolls report for June.
+The dollar slipped from a three-month high, weighed down by some of the weaker details of the U.S. nonfarm payrolls report.

 U.S. employment remains about 6.8 million jobs below its peak in February 2020.
 There are a record 9.3 million job openings.